-A few steps past the Amazake Chaya stands the Tokaido Museum, a small museum which features life size reconstructions explaining the purpose of and life along the long road to Tokyo.
+A few steps past the Amazake Chaya stands a small museum which is free to enter and features life-size reconstructions explaining the purpose of and life along the long road to Tokyo.
 Between Hatajuku and Hakone-Yumoto (90-120 minutes), the trail follows the road, which is neither particularly scenic nor pleasant to walk due to car traffic and the absence of a side walk for pedestrians.

 The Hakone Checkpoint is located a short walk from the Hakone-machi boat pier and bus stop.
 Hakone Tozan Bus operates bus line H between Hakone-Yumoto Station and Hakone-machi (40 minutes, 980 yen, 4-5 buses per hour, covered by the Hakone Free Pass).